Last Train (Christine Anu and Paul Kelly song)

-"Last Train to Heaven" is a song written by Paul Kelly for the album, Gossip (September 1986), which was performed by his group, Paul Kelly & the Coloured Girls.
-It was re-written as "Last Train", a dance-orientated remake, and is the first single released by Christine Anu.
+"Last Train to Heaven" is a song written by Paul Kelly for his album Gossip (1986), which was performed by his group, Paul Kelly & the Coloured Girls.
+It was re-written as "Last Train", a dance-orientated remix by producer Angelique Cooper, and is the first single released by Christine Anu.
 Anu and Kelly performed "Last Train" as a duet, which was issued on 20 September 1993 and peaked at No. 93 on the Australian ARIA Singles Chart in the following month.
 It was listed at No. 61 on national radio, Triple J's Hottest 100 for 1993.

 Background

 In 1986 Paul Kelly wrote "Last Train to Heaven" as the lead track of the debut album, Gossip, by his group Paul Kelly and the Coloured Girls.
 The album was issued in September that year on Mushroom Records while Kelly was living in Sydney.

 Early in the 1990s Anu and Kelly met each other when she was a dancer with Bangarra Dance Company and he was touring Queensland.
 During 1992 while still at her dance company Anu started singing backing vocals with Neil Murray's group, The Rainmakers.
-Murray encouraged her to sing lead vocals and she signed with the White Label, a subsidiary of Mushroom Records.
+Murray encouraged her to sing lead vocals and she signed with White Records, a subsidiary of Mushroom Records.
 By early 1993 Kelly had relocated to Los Angeles and signed with Vanguard Records to tour the United States as a solo artist.

 Kelly had stayed in the US for nine months and upon his return to Australia he was contacted by Mushroom Records to collaborate with Anu.
-With record producers, Angelique Cooper and Peter Crosbie, Kelly co-wrote "Last Train", as a dance remix of "Last Train to Heaven".
-As a duo Anu and Kelly recorded "Last Train" with Anu on lead vocals, Kelly on acoustic guitar and backing vocals and guest artist MC Opi's toasting.
+Record producers Angelique Cooper and Peter Crosbie were engaged by Mushroom Records to create a dance remix based on Kelly’s track Last Train to Heaven from the Gossip album.
+They lifted Kelly’s vocals and Harmonica tracks from the master tapes and created the new track "Last Train", as a dance remix of "Last Train to Heaven".
+As a duo Anu and Kelly recorded "Last Train" with Anu on lead vocals, Kelly on harmonica and backing vocals and guest artist MC Opi's toasting, with Angelique Cooper and Peter Crosbie on keyboards, drums and samples.
 Anu praised Mushroom Records "[t]hey were really helpful in giving me my first song to record (Paul Kelly's 'Last Train'), and there was always the idea of we're going to get together and write songs — collaborate with other people for experience sake".